Poppybox/metaspacecat/README.md

 - 👀 I’m interested in ... geeky media mostly
 - 🌱 I’m currently learning ... web development and advanced graphic design
 - 💞️ I’m looking to collaborate on ... games.
 I'm also a professional illustrator with an interest in game dev.
-- 📫 How to reach me ... feybirdstudios@gmail.com if you want to collab on a game.
-Find my art at poppyp artstation
+- 📫 How to reach me ...

 <!---
 metaspacecat/metaspacecat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.